-All students who enroll in one of the PhD degree programs in music will receive a full tuition waiver for five years, a monthly living stipend and a subsidy for Northwestern student health insurance.
+All students who enroll in one of the PhD degree programs in music receive a full tuition waiver for five years, a monthly living stipend, and a subsidy to cover 100% of the premium for Northwestern student health insurance.

-Teaching is an essential element of the education and training experience of PhD students at Northwestern.
-The Graduate School requires that all PhD students serve in some instructional capacity for at least one academic quarter during their graduate education at Northwestern.
-This teaching requirement is unique to American higher education, and is an integral aspect of professional development.
+Teaching is an essential element of the education and training experience of PhD students, and an integral aspect of professional development.
+The Graduate School requires all PhD students to serve in some instructional capacity for at least one academic quarter during their graduate education at Northwestern and strives to ensure teaching demands are as similar as possible across academic programs.
 Students are expected to do comparable teaching work to other students within their program.
-The Graduate School strives to ensure teaching demands are as similar as possible across academic programs.
 Learn more about Expectations for Financial Aid

 The Graduate School offers several internal fellowships and grants to assist with academic research, professional development, and conference related travel, among other areas.
 Students are encouraged to review the complete list of grants and fellowships offered by TGS and to apply for those which are applicable.